caseqiu213/reqracer_fse_artifact/README.md

     - In 'Student progress', enable 'Completion tracking', and click 'Save changes' button.
     - Click 'Settings' -> 'Course administration' -> 'Completion tracking'.
     - In 'Manual self completion' check 'Enable'.
-    - In 'Manual competion by' check all boxes, and click 'Save changes' button.
+    - In 'Manual completion by' check all boxes, and click 'Save changes' button.
     - If a course is created, click 'Navigation' -> 'Courses' -> 'Name' -> 'Participants'.
     - Click the icon next to 'All participants', click 'Enrol users' button.
     - Click the 'Enroll' button next to the created student account and the admin account, and click 'Finish enrolling users' button.